dI98Sk/project_HH_SQL/README.md

 Main stage of Project:
+* Preliminary data analysis.
+* Detailed analysis of the job market.
+* Detailed study of employers.
-* Formulation of the problem.
+* Subject analysis of the IT area.

-* Data structure research.
-* Data preparation.
-* Exploring data dependencies.
-* Data cleaning.
+**Purpose of preliminary data analysis** —
+The study of the main quantitative indicators.

-**Purpose of formulation of the problem** —
+**Purpose of detailed analysis of the job market.** — Consideration of the main dependencies between tables, and the formation of conclusions based on their comparison..
-By setting the task, we understand the acquaintance with the data and the initial preparation of the data for work.

-**Purpose of data structure research** —
-The research of the data structure is understood as the division of some features into several more informative ones.
-The study of the diversity of features obtained from the database.
-Suggestion for future work.

-**Purpose of data data preparation** —
-Data preparation includes a deeper study of features and their comparison with each other.
+**Purpose of detailed study of employers.** — Formation of requests that allows you to establish the importance of some representatives to the market as a whole..

 **Purpose of exploring data dependencies** —
-The study of dependencies in data refers to the construction of pivot tables and the visualization of graphs to form an understanding of the need for further transformations.
-Based on the information obtained at this stage, we can get an understanding of the trends in the studied traits, outliers and traits that require detailed study.

-**Purpose of data cleaning** —
-Drop "trash", that can interfere with the simulation or distort his result.
-In many tasks data cleaning - this is main part of stage of preparation data to build a model.
-For that need a lot of time to work.
+Subject analysis of the IT area.

 **Adout Structure:**
-* [data](./data) - folder with general and additional data base
+* [images](./images) - folder with additional pictures for decoration. .
 * [plotly](./plotly) - folder with picture of diagrams from main file.
-* [Project-1.
-Main-File.ipynb](./Project-1.%20Main-File.ipynb.ipynb) - jupyter-notebook, contained main code of project.
+* [mainFile.ipynb](./mainFile.ipynb) - jupyter-notebook, contained main code of project.

 ## Data Description